husayt/josediazgonzalez.com/_posts/2009-11-22-cakephp-habtm-relationships.markdown

     - join tables
     - counterCache
   layout: post
+  description: A slightly misguided post on CakePHP HABTM relationships
 ---

 I'm working with a startup at the moment and am attempting to add a simple counterCache to a [http://book.cakephp.org/view/83/hasAndBelongsToMany-HABTM](hasAndBelongsToMany) (HABTM) relationship.
 Let me briefly define the HABTM relationship before I move on and go insane...